ONEARMY/academy/docs/business/Image_Size_Guidelines.md

 </style>

-# How to make good Bazar listings
+# Create precious listings on the Bazar

 Putting some love into your listing will help you to attract customers and make them trust in the quality of your work.